dreamvo/whitepaper/en/moderation.md

 Thanks to algorithms and AI it is possible to analyse the content and learn how to be efficient to impose a strict guideline for all users.
 The main content to detect and punish are pornography, offensive content, violent or including inapropriate words (racism, harassment, ...).

-However we can't fully replace human moderation, which wil always be more efficent than automated analysis which can draw us into censorship.
+However we can't fully replace human moderation, which will always be more efficient than automated analyzes which can lead us into censorship.